Olympia (2011 film)

 Olympia is a 2011 Argentine indie film directed by Leo Damario and starring Mora Escolá, Mercedes Morán, Edda Bustamante, María Nela Sinisterra and Victoria Bugallo.

 The film narrates the story of an 18-year-old aspiring porn star and influencer, Olympia (Escolá), who, after starring in a couple of amateur videos, enters the professional industry in her first major title, which involves a scene with 16 other men.
-Different personalities from the rock, fashion and porn universe are to accompany the 18 years to become a renowned pop culture star.
+Different personalities from the rock, fashion and porn universe are to accompany the starlet to become a renowned pop culture icon.

 The film premiered in the 62nd Berlin International Film Festival in the European Film Market.